 The Comparative Perinatal Development (CoPeD) group (formerly called Applied Veterinary Morphology) focuses on pig and translational research.
-Research on non-rodent animal models during (pre- and postnatal) development, i.c. (mini)pig and zebrafish, can significantly contribute to the unraveling of certain human pathological conditions (such as prematurity, malformations and gastrointestinal disorders).
+Research on non-rodent animal models during (pre- and postnatal) development, i.c. (mini)pig, can significantly contribute to the unraveling of certain human pathological conditions (such as prematurity, malformations and gastrointestinal disorders).
 In addition, these research results provide insight into the equivalent veterinary but also zootechnical disorders (such intrauterine growth retardation and wasting).
 Finally, a better understanding of the developmental changes within these animal models will assist in the interpretation of preclinical data.

 To put our research mission into a one-liner: research on non-rodent animal models with pig industry and pharmaceutical industry as key stakeholders.